 According to a recent study by Adobe, people are including their email checking habits more & more into their daily lives.

-The BBC reports that 54% daily commuters are now checking their work emails while covering the distance.
+The BBC reports that 54% of daily commuters are now checking their work emails while covering the distance.

 But what are the future prospects of LinkedIn InMails?